omundy/dig245-critical-web-design/09-2/README.md

 Complete the following tasks with a partner:

-1. Open `index.html` in the browser.
-You'll notice that there is a simple box in the top right corner.
+1. After downloading the `demo/` directory, open `index.html` in the browser.
+You'll notice that there is a simple box in the top-left corner.
 As of now, it doesn't do a whole lot, so you are going to make it a little more interesting.
 In the following steps, all of your JavaScript will go inside the `<script>` tags in `index.html`.